xovox/RetroTink-Setup/README.md

+# ZERO WARRANTY

+This may brick your RetroPie install!
+I've extensively tested it on my own system, but that doesn't mean things will always work the way I experienced in the past!

 # RetroTink-Setup

 I *love* my RetroPie, and I really want to use my RetroTink with it... but I don't like the custom RetroTink's interface, I need something family-friendly... not exclusively engineer-friendly. 😁 I'm sure my use of an emoji in my README.md disqualifies me as an engineer now!